- 126.96.36.199 Configuring Multi-Source Replication

-MySQL multi-source replication enables a replication slave to receive transactions from multiple immediate masters in parallel.
-In a multi-source replication topology, a slave creates a replication channel for each master that it should receive transactions from.
+MySQL multi-source replication enables a replica to receive transactions from multiple immediate sources in parallel.
+In a multi-source replication topology, a replica creates a replication channel for each source that it should receive transactions from.
 For more information on how replication channels function, see Section 17.2.3, “Replication Channels”.

 You might choose to implement multi-source replication to achieve goals like these: